-Employers with six (6) regular employees and/or twelve (12) seasonal workers who work more than 30 days during a season but no more than a total of 45 days in a calendar year must have workers' compensation coverage.
+Employers with six (6) regular employees; and/or twelve (12) seasonal workers who work more than 30 days during a season and/or more than a total of 45 days in the same calendar year.

 Out of State Employers must notify their insurance carrier that they are working in Florida.
 If there is no insurance, the out of state employer is required to obtain a Florida Workers’ Compensation Insurance policy with a Florida approved insurance carrier which meets the requirements of Florida law and the Florida Insurance Code.
 This means that "Florida" must be specifically listed in Section 3A of the policy (on the Information Page).

 An Extraterritorial Reciprocity clause in the home state’s statute allows some out of state Employers to work in Florida temporarily using their home state’s Workers' Compensation insurance policy.